 What happens during play?
 Previous sections describe the basis of the model for this discussion:

-- The first topic in this series, "Integrating the Hypercognition Model of Self with Freudian and Jungian Models of Unconscious" integrated Demetriou's theory of hypercognition with theories of the unconscious from Freud and Jung.
+- "Designing HAL (1): Hypercognition, Freud and Jung" integrated Demetriou's theory of hypercognition with theories of the unconscious from Freud and Jung.

-- The next topic, "Designing HAL, a Learning AI with Emotions and Dreams," outlined a framework for designing a complete computer model of cognition, including emotions and dreams.
+- "Designing HAL (2): A Learning AI with Emotions and Dreams" outlined a framework for designing a complete computer model of cognition, including emotions and dreams.

 This section explains how the categorical domain expands and new associations formed through the activity of play.
 The basis of the play activity is the simple deduction: